sammyshakes/cloneable-tba/docs/src/src/TronicMembership.sol/contract.TronicMembership.md

 *The name and symbol can be set using the initialize function.*

-*The constructor is left empty because of the proxy pattern used.*
+*The constructor is used to disable the initializers.*

 ```solidity